USNS Norwalk: US Navy

 On 10 October 1962 she was transferred to the US Navy.
 In New Orleans, Louisiana she was refitted to be a Fleet Ballistic Missile Cargo Ship, to support Fleet Ballistic Missile (FBM) submarine tenders at Holy Loch, Scotland and Naval Station Rota in Spain.
 As a fleet ballistic missile cargo ship, she transported torpedoes, Poseidon missiles, packaged petroleum, and spare parts to deployed to the submarine tenders.
 She was placed into service with Military Sealift Command as USNS Norwalk (T-AK-279) on 30 December 1963.
 USNS Norwalk made her first voyage early in 1964 to Holy Loch, Scotland.
-Her regular assignment into 1970s was the transportation of missile components and ship's stores from a secret dock in Charleston, South Carolina to the submarine tenders at Holy Loch as an U.S. Navy auxiliary ship.
+Her regular assignment into the 1970s was the transportation of missile components and ship's stores from a secret dock in Charleston, South Carolina to the submarine tenders at Holy Loch as an U.S. Navy auxiliary ship.
 The 16 Submarine-launched ballistic missile (SLBM) were stored in tubes in the ship's #3 cargo hold, just forward of the ship's bridge.
 The Norwalk Class Cargo ships had built-in mast, booms and derrick cranes and could load and unload their own cargo without dock side cranes or gantry if needed.
 Due to the mission of Norwalk Class Cargo ships, the ships when in use were rated Top secret, the highest level of classified information.
 The Victory ship's deckhouse was enlarged to accommodate additional auxiliary ship crew members: 9 to 11 officers and 136 to 155 enlisted men.